+Today is a total fire bans day.
 The air is heavy (but not humid) as I step outside from the cool respite of our practically-air-conditioned-it’s-so-cold cottage.
 I walk into the sunshine, and even at 3pm I immediately feel its rays burning through the first few layers of my skin.
-Even a breeze on this calm day is too much, creating a sense of being in a convection oven rather than cooling the stifling temperature that stubbornly sits in the air.
+Even a breeze on this calm day hurts, creating a sense of being in a convection oven rather than cooling the stifling temperature that stubbornly sits in the air.
 As it is, nothing stirs.
 Even the abundant wildlife is quiet; reserving their energy in the dry heat of the day.
 Except for the flies.
 If your face is not covered in these moisture-seeking vermin, the constant eerie buzz that comes from everywhere and nowhere is enough to drive you crazy.

 This is what 40 degrees (Celsius) looks like in Australia.

 This post was originally published in 2009.
 It has since been updated for accuracy of links and content.